-Distribution: Occurring on both sides of the Cascades crest in Washington; southern British Columbia south to Crater Lake and the Wallowa Mountains of Oregon, east to Alberta, Idaho and Montana.
+Distribution: Occurring on both sides of the Cascades crest in Washington; southern British Columbia to Crater Lake and the Wallowa Mountains of Oregon, east to Alberta, Montana, and northwestern Wyoming.

 Habitat: Montane forests to alpine slopes, ridges and meadows.